stakingrewards/featured-ads-contract/README.md

 ## Claiming the tokens

-The contract offeres functions to claim a token and set the "slug" for your ad, update the current ads and getting the current slug by token type.
+The contract offers a function to claim a token.
+By claiming a token you can set or update the slug that defines the featured asset or provider.
-To prepare the claiming script you have to define the token id and slug you want to claim:
+Token ID and slug need to be defined for a successful execution.

 ```
 TOKEN_ID = <token_id> // the id of the token youre the owner of and want to claim an ad
-AD_SLUG = "<slug>" // the slug of the ad ypu want to claim (needs to be added on stakingrewards.com and fit to the token type)
+AD_SLUG = "<slug>" // the slug of the ad you want to claim (needs to be added on stakingrewards.com and fit to the token type)
 ```

 Then run: